-I am fascinated how the story of Afternoon Tea was started.
+I am fascinated by how Afternoon Tea was started.
 I had a tea party business back in 2005.
 My friend Helen and I used to have between 8 -40 women come for tea to have private parties.
 Mostly the Red Hat Society, but some families would come to have a birthday.
 We even had a few weddings and fundraisers.
-Here are some of the tips you can use in your own tea party.
+Here are some ideas you can use for your own tea party.

 History of Afternoon Tea

 During lunch, I would tell the story of how afternoon tea was started.
 It goes something like this.

 While drinking tea as a fashionable event is credited to Catharine of Braganza, the actual taking of tea in the afternoon developed into a new social event sometime in the late 1830’s and early 1840’s.
 Jane Austen hints of afternoon tea as early as 1804 in an unfinished novel.
 It is said that the afternoon tea tradition was established by Anne, Duchess of Bedford.

 Tea consumption increased dramatically during the early nineteenth century and it is around this time that Anna, the 7th Duchess of Bedford is said to have complained of “having that sinking feeling” during the late afternoon.
 At the time it was usual for people to take only two main meals a day, breakfast, and dinner at around 8 o’clock in the evening.
 The solution for the Duchess was a pot a tea and a light snack, taken privately in her boudoir during the afternoon.

 Later friends were invited to join her in her rooms at Woburn Abbey, and this summer practice proved so popular that the Duchess continued it when she returned to London, sending cards to her friends asking them to join her for “tea and a walking the fields.”
 Other social hostesses quickly picked up on the idea and the practice became respectable enough to move it into the drawing room.
 Before long all of fashionable society was sipping tea and nibbling sandwiches in the middle of the afternoon.